Emilie5520/App_Blog_Rails/README.md

 Projet Mercredi semaine 4 THP : En groupe : @Joelthp, @Elmousski, @MattMonta, @CharlotteHouivet et  @Emilie5520

-Assignment

-Build an app to compete with Pinterest.
-Users can create 'pins'.
-Each pin gets an url from an online image.
-Users can post comments on pins but they can't comments on comments.

 How to execute the program ?